AnaMariaNanes/rabbitmq-listener/README.md

-# rabbitmq-client
+# rabbitmq-listener
 🐰  Learn RabbitMQ: Asynchronous Messaging with Java and Spring (Udemy Course)

 Source: https://www.udemy.com/course/rabbitmq-messaging-with-java-spring-boot-and-spring-mvc/

+Simple Spring Boot application to:

+	- configure a queue
+	- configure a direct/topic/fanout exchange
-Simple SpringBoot application to send a message to an exchange.
+	- publish a message to the exchange
+	- create a listener for consuming messages.

+Uses **Spring Boot Starter AMQP** (Starter for using Spring AMQP and Rabbit MQ).